tomohisa/dcb-events.github.io/docs/topics/projections.md

 ```
 <codapi-snippet engine="browser" sandbox="javascript" depends-on="example3 example4 example5"></codapi-snippet>

-Similarily a projection for the current `capacity` of a course:
+Similarly a projection for the current `capacity` of a course:

 ```js
 const courseCapacityProjection = (courseId) => ({